jarlehansen/systek-kotlin-frokostseminar/PITCHME.md

 The creators of Kotlin took the good parts from various languages and combined them into one highly approachable and pragmatic language.*
 - Venkat Subramaniam

----

-* Mindre kode for å oppnå samme funksjonalitet
-  * *Rough estimates indicate approximately a 40% cut in the number of lines of code* (JetBrains)

 ---?image=assets/img/kotlin-github.jpg&size=contain
 ---?image=assets/img/kotlin-digi.jpg&size=contain
 ---?image=assets/img/hvorfor-kotlin.jpg&size=contain